 - Roughness measuring instruments

-- Coating thickness measurement instruments
+- Coating thickness measuring instruments

-Other verifications to produce industrial pumps
+Other tests to produce high-performance industrial pumps